slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - (kk) Being enthusiastic is worth 25 IQ points.
 - (kk) Experience is overrated.
 When hiring, hire for aptitude, train for skills.
 Most really amazing or great things are done by people doing them for the first time.
 - (kk) If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss.
-- (kk) Don’t be the best.
-Be the only.
 - I'm on a mix of hourly and value based, will try to change from 50/50 to 10/90 in favor of value based next year.
 - people want freedom to choose their process.
 - Hire people you can trust.
 You have to trust them to be adults.
 Give them clear goals and then get the hell out of the way so that they can do their job.